insuranceagents/new_schema/README.md

 ...in addition to the normal ping-posting parameters.
 We would buy and take action on only these two legs listed.

-You can examine our company ID list at any time at:
+Our company ID list is contained within our schema document, in this repository.

 API Keys
 --------